logicalclocks/hops-examples/flink/README.md

 ```
 For Avro schemas with more fields, the application's SourceFunction should use a Tuple with the proper arity and the user should also update the definition of the *HopsAvroSchema* class accordingly.
 No other change is required by this class.
 #### Notes
-1. Currently Flink 1.0.3 is supported, however an upgrade to 1.1.2 is in the short-term roadmap. *Upgrading means the Avro mechanism in HopsWorks is bound to change in order to make use of the new classes available in the latest Apache Flink distribution.*
+1. Currently *Flink version 1.1.3* is supported.

-2. For examples on customizing logging for Flink jobs on HopsWorks see [here](https://github.com/hopshadoop/hops-kafka-examples/tree/master/examples-flink)
+2. For examples on customizing logging for Flink jobs on HopsWorks see [here](https://github.com/hopshadoop/hops-kafka-examples/tree/master/examples-flink).

-3. *FlinkKafkaStreamingExample* makes use of the HopsWorks Kafka Utility available [here](https://github.com/hopshadoop/kafka-util).
-When running a Flink job, this utility is automatically available to your job, so there is no need to add it as an external library to your job.
+3. *StreamingExample* makes use of the HopsWorks Kafka Utility available [here](https://github.com/hopshadoop/kafka-util).
+When building this project, KafkaUtil is included in the assembled jar file.
+No external libraries need to be provided when creating a HopsWorks job.

 #Job Logging